Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

 ### Validation services
 The following validation services were used to check the validity of the website code.
-- [W3C Markup Validation]( https://validator.w3.org/) was used to validate HTML Three errors on lines 49, 56, 63 due to "div" being a child of "dfn".
+- [W3C Markup Validation]( https://validator.w3.org/) was used to validate HTML Three errors: lines 49, 56, 63; due to "div" being a child of "dfn".
 Left the errors unfixed due to being unable to find fast solution to keep functionality of floating in level names (Easy, Medium, Hard) on mouse over on level choice images on the main page.
 - [W3C CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS.
     No errors, some warnings.
 - [JSHint](https://jshint.com/) was used to validate JavaScript.